Fiction: The Horrific Perpetual Theatre Of Bartholomew Theramiscus by Brian Joseph Johns

 I am Brian Joseph Johns and this is https://www.shhhhdigital.com

 We put thirty spokes together and call it a wheel; But it is on the space where there is nothing that the utility of the wheel depends.

 Carl Gustav Jung

 With or without us, the show must go on.
 No really, it must!

 Greetings and salutations.
-Please allow me to introduce myself and I will do so by name, however: it is not by name that we are known to others.
+Please allow me to introduce myself and I will do so by name, however: it is not by the name that we are known to others.
 Nooo.
 I can guarantee that few remember a name insomuch as they remember a tale.
 So how futile would it be for me to give you a name before I give you a story?
 In fact, by which could you claim that you know me that much better?
-A few consonants and vowels, perhaps twenty or thirty.
-Or by a few thousand words carefully chosen to describe the events which serve to define?
+A few consonants and vowels, perhaps a handful at best, or by a few thousand words carefully chosen to describe the events which serve to define?

 You see, I happened to have a gathering last year, much like this one that you're attending now, however with a completely different set of faces and of course names to go with them.
 In fact I had sent out the invitations no sooner than thirty days prior.
 RSVP of course as how would one know to adequately prepare for those they'd not planned?
 So a plan it was and it began thirty days prior to the night of Hallow's Eve.